 2-in-1 Laptop vs Tablet

-A 2-in-1 laptop combines a full operating system and keyboard with touchscreen versatility, while a tablet prioritizes portability and simplicity.
-The choice depends on whether you need robust computing power or lightweight media consumption.
+A 2-in-1 laptop combines a full operating system with touchscreen flexibility, while a tablet prioritizes portability and simplicity.
+The choice depends on whether you need desktop-class productivity or lightweight consumption.

 2-in-1 Laptop